Originally indicated that the bearer was from the English city of Lincoln, called Lindum Colonia

 Originally denoted a person who lived near a jutting rock, from Spanish peña

 PENN (1) English

-Derived from various place names which were named using the Brythonic word penn
+Derived from various place names that were named using the Brythonic word penn

 meaning "hilltop, head".

 Denoted a person who came from Penzig, the German name for Pieńsk, a town in southwest Poland.
 It is derived from Polish pień

 From the name of a region in southern France, possibly of Gaulish origin.

 .
 A famous bearer was Matthew Perry (1794-1858), the American naval officer who opened Japan to the West.